 - Ensuring different components and features are tested

-- Organising the alpha/beta programs
+- Organizing the alpha/beta programs

-Thank you for reading "How to Make Non-Code Contributions to Open-Source Projects".
+Thank you for reading "Non-Code Contributions to Open Source".